Belize Sailing School and Saga Humane Society

 The Baron Bliss Harbor Regatta Committee is proud to announce the 87th Belize City Regatta

 The Baron Bliss Harbour Regatta Committee proudly invites the general public to the BTL Park, New Town Barracks to witness the 87th Regatta.
-The series of boat races will run from 11am to 3pm on Saturday 7th and Sunday 8th March 2015.
-Over 50 boats are expected in the Optimist, Laser, other “one design” classes as well as the Traditional Lighters, Sailing Dory and Seagull.
-Sea Scouts “Bosuns” will open the course with the first race on Sunday.
+The series of boat races will run from 11 AM – 3 PM on Saturday March 7th, and Sunday March 8th, 2015.
+Over 50 boats are expected in the Optimist, Laser, other one design classes, as well as the Traditional Lighters, Sailing Dory and Seagull.
+Sea Scouts Bosuns will open the course with the first race on Sunday.

 The 87th Regatta will have the Optimist sailing nearer to the BTL Park and for the first time, in close cooperation with the Belize City Council, live commentary from the race course.